dotnet/corefx/README.md

 * **System.Globalization.Extensions**.
 Provides classes for performing unicode string normalization, culture-specific string comparisons and support the use of non-ASCII characters for Internet domain names.

+* **System.IO.Compression**.
+Provides classes that support the compression and decompression of streams.

 * **System.IO.FileSystem**.
 Provides access to the file system, including support for enumerating and manipulating file system objects and for reading and writing files via streams.